peterbuitho/ImageKeywordGenerator/README.md

 ### ToDo's

-- Lookup from Ollama list of models instead
 - Added support for LM-Studio
 - Add place name lookup from image GPS data if any and vice versa
 - Maybe normalize Vietnamese embedding